 Secondary Packaging

-There are often additional packaging steps needed for food or non-food projects to complete the finished good that have already gone through the first step of primary filling or packaging.
-These steps are often refered to as “secondary” packaging.
-Here are some pictures of many common “secondary packaging” processes:
+Additional packaging steps are often needed for food or non-food projects to complete the finished goods that have already gone through the first step of primary filling or packaging.
+These steps are commonly referred to as “secondary” packaging.

 Secondary Packaging secondary packaging trigger bottles in case secondary packaging plink solemates verum gold cbd packaging multidisc secondary packaging secondary packaging makeup Clear shrink wrap packaging Clear Shrink Wrap Packaging Secondary shrink wrapping Shrink Wrapping custom contract tubing Shrink Wrapping Secondary Packaging Full Body shrink sleeve